palkan/action_policy/docs/testing.md

 end
 ```

-If you omit `.with(PostPolicy)` then the inferred policy for target (`post`) would be used.
+If you omit `.with(PostPolicy)` then the inferred policy for the target (`post`) would be used.

 ## Testing policies

-You can test policies as plain-old Ruby classes, not special tooling is required.
+You can test policies as plain-old Ruby classes, no special tooling is required.

 Consider an RSpec example: